Gibraltar

 Migration of seabirds is also an all-year phenomenon and features important numbers of Cory’s, Scopoli’s and Balearic Shearwaters, Northern Gannets, Great Skuas; Mediterranean, Black-headed, and Audouin’s Gulls, and Sandwich Terns.
 Many other seabirds occur regularly, including Lesser Crested Terns (September/mid-November).

 The Gibraltar list grows slowly but steadily.
 It may be consulted on the GONHS website.
 It includes a particularly comprehensive contingent of passerines, many of them migrants grounded on the Rock by inclement weather, often during the frequent bouts of strong easterly winds which produce the famous levanter cloud over the summit.
-A diversity of vagrant species enlivens the birding scene; recent examples have included Common Eider, Allen’s Gallinule, Moroccan White Wagtail, Seebohm’s Wheatear, Yellow-browed and Pallas’s Warblers, Mountain Chiffchaff and Red-breasted Flycatcher and Hooded Crow.
+A diversity of vagrant species enlivens the birding scene; examples have included Common Eider, Allen’s Gallinule, Moroccan White Wagtail, Seebohm’s Wheatear, Yellow-browed and Pallas’s Warblers, Mountain Chiffchaff, Red-breasted Flycatcher and Hooded Crow.

 Resident and breeding species are few but Gibraltar has one of only two colonies of Shags in the westernmost Mediterranean and is the only mainland site in Europe for Barbary Partridges.
 Other local breeders include Peregrines; Common, Pallid and Alpine Swifts, Blue Rock Thrushes and, since their re-colonisation in 2004, a pair of Eagle Owls.
 The thousands of Yellow-legged Gulls are an unmissable feature; they even nest on rooftops and in the pine trees of the Botanic Garden.